 As always, if you want to start writing, you have to decide on something to write about.
 In the genre of “Choose Your Own Adventure Stories,” the reader is the main character and they decide at each fork in the road what action they want to take next.

-So, we’ve found it’s been fun to contextualize a fantasy story in a situation where your class is the protagonists, and they’re placed in a zany setting where they have to make all kinds of decisions.
-You can use this as a fun, short activity, and write a whole novel from your students’ perspective.
+So, we’ve found it’s been fun to contextualize a fantasy story in a situation where the class is the protagonists, and they’re placed in a zany setting where they have to make all kinds of decisions.
+You can use this as a fun, short activity, and write a whole novel from the students’ perspective.
 Don’t worry, we’ve got you covered on story starters!

-Here are some of our favorite story prompts for inspiration you can use with your writers.
+Here are some of our favorite Choose Your Own Adventure Story Ideas for inspiration you can use with your writers.

 - Your class gets stranded on a deserted island.